the-gigi/auto-web-login/README.md

 ```
 SSOProviderInvalidToken: the SSO session has expired or is invalid
-caused by: open /Users/gigi/.aws/sso/cache/85cc3da909953f9c5f8508452a2f72e7a5af08bb.json: no such file or directory
+caused by: open /Users/gigi/.aws/sso/cache/85cc3da909953f9c5f8508452a2f72e7a5af08bb.json:
+no such file or directory
 ```

 😱 Ahhhhhhh!
 What's going on?

-Well, if you're an old hand at this game you know that your AWS SSO session has expired and you " just" have to type:
+Well, if you're an old hand at this game you know that your AWS SSO session has expired and you just have to type:

 ```
 aws sso login
 ```

-Let me tell you something... whenever someone tells me "You just have to..."
+Let me tell you something... whenever I hear "You just have to..."
 I know I'm in trouble.
 This is no exception.
 Now, the horror begins... 👿 you are all of a sudden yanked from your cozy terminal into the cold and unforgiving world of the browser.
 First, you are presented with a page like

 ![](images/page1.png)

 You are expected to go back to your terminal and compare the code on the screen with the code displayed in your terminal, then switch back to the browser and click the button:

 ![](images/terminal_message.png)

 I have a very high confidence that after doing that once ot twice, at least 100% of the people just click the button without taking a second look at the code in their terminal.
 Clicking the button just brings more misery in the form of another page (which takes a few seconds to load) and yet another button to click.

 ![](images/page2.png)

 OK.
 You know the drill by now, and you obediently click the button.
-This brings the cheerful " Request approved" page with a nice green check mark ✅.
+This brings the very cheerful "Request approved" page with a nice green check mark ✅.

 ![](images/request_approved.png)